 Nurse Lucy Letby ‘told off’ colleague over shout for help, murder trial hears

-Neonatal assistant Lisa Walker told jurors at Manchester Crown Court she was ‘shocked’ and ‘taken aback’.
+Neonatal assistant Lisa Walker tells jurors at Manchester Crown Court she was ‘shocked’ and ‘taken aback’

 Lucy Letby “told off” a colleague who shouted for help when a baby’s oxygen levels dropped, her murder trial has been told.